-As your dental health team, we want to inform you of what we believe is important to good hygiene.
-At our office, you get more than just a cleaning.
-We examine your teeth to detect for tooth decay, gum disease, oral cancer, and take preventative measures to protect your teeth and inform you of possible problems.
-We may perform a saliva test to check for pathogens that cause periodontal disease and linked to other diseases such as heart attacks, strokes, diabetes and cancer.
+At Hancock and Johnston Dentistry, you get more than just a cleaning.
+We examine your teeth to detect for tooth decay, gum disease, oral cancer and more.
+We also take preventative measures to protect your teeth and inform you of possible problems.
+We may perform a saliva test to check for pathogens that cause periodontal disease.
+Our saliva tests can also reveal susceptibility to other diseases including heart attacks, strokes, diabetes and cancer.
 Healthy gums contribute greatly to your overall health and well being.

 You will receive a thorough examination during your oral hygiene visit.
 This will allow us to better inform you on the health of your teeth and gums.

 Diagnostic services may include:

 - Examination of your teeth to detect decay